AltaGas (OTCMKTS:ATGFF) PT Raised to C$33.00

-AltaGas (OTCMKTS:ATGFF – Get Rating) had its target price raised by equities researchers at TD Securities from C$32.00 to C$33.00 in a report issued on Friday, The Fly reports.
+AltaGas (OTCMKTS:ATGFF – Get Rating) had its target price raised by investment analysts at Royal Bank of Canada from C$31.00 to C$33.00 in a note issued to investors on Friday, The Fly reports.

-ATGFF has been the subject of several other research reports.
-National Bank Financial raised their target price on AltaGas from C$29.00 to C$31.00 in a research note on Wednesday, January 26th.
-CIBC raised their target price on AltaGas from C$30.00 to C$34.00 in a research note on Tuesday, January 11th.
-Finally, Scotiabank raised their price objective on AltaGas from C$31.00 to C$33.00 in a research note on Tuesday, April 19th.
-Nine research analysts have rated the stock with a buy rating, According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average target price of $31.25.
+Several other research firms have also weighed in on ATGFF.
+Scotiabank raised their price objective on shares of AltaGas from C$31.00 to C$33.00 in a research report on Tuesday, April 19th.
+National Bank Financial raised their target price on shares of AltaGas from C$29.00 to C$31.00 in a report on Wednesday, January 26th.
+TD Securities raised their target price on shares of AltaGas from C$32.00 to C$33.00 in a report on Friday.
+Finally, CIBC raised their target price on shares of AltaGas from C$30.00 to C$34.00 in a report on Tuesday, January 11th.
+Nine analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, AltaGas currently has an average rating of “Buy” and a consensus price target of $31.50.

 AltaGas Ltd. operates as an energy infrastructure company in North America.
 The company operates through Utilities and Midstream segments.
 The Utilities segment owns and operates rate-regulated natural gas distribution and storage utilities in Maryland, Virginia, Delaware, Pennsylvania, Ohio, and the District of Columbia serving approximately 1.7 million customers.